MediaComem/comem-archidep/ex/render-database-deployment.md

 Switched to a new branch 'docker-postgres'
 ```

 This command will create a new branch on **your** repository, based on the contents of the upstream branch.
 This command automatically switches you to the new branch.
+If you browse through the project in a code editor, you should now be able to see changes to ``todolist.sql``, as well as a mysterious new ``Dockerfile``.

-If you browser through the project in a code editor, you should now be able to see changes to ``todolist.sql``, as well as a mysterious new ``Dockerfile``.
+> :books: Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+A Dockerfile is a text file that contains instructions for how to build a Docker image.
+Docker is beyond the scope of this course, but you can learn more [on the Docker website][docker].

 Let's push this new branch to GitHub:
  ```bash